 The costs of administration and bookkeeping and various expenses of the headquarters, such as some of the costs of printing, translation, library, postage, etc., not easily allocated to individual projects, are allocated and accounted for under this heading.
-Includes the costs of work related to the Commission's fisheries management policies and costs associated with meetings.
+Also included are the costs of work related to the Commission's fisheries management policies and costs associated with meetings.

-- 678,024 All or part of the gross salaries of administrative personnel, including the Director, Deputy Director, Executive Officer, one fisheries policy and management person, Administrative Assistant, secretary to the Director, one bilingual secretary, an accounting clerk, the computer systems and web site management staff, and a translator. - 133,918 Local IATTC-sponsored meeting expenses, administrative staff training, vehicle maintenance costs, and travel costs related to attending Commission meetings.
+- 716,682 All or part of the gross salaries of administrative personnel, including the Director, Deputy Director, Executive Officer, one fisheries policy and management person, Administrative Assistant, secretary to the Director, one bilingual secretary, an accounting clerk, the computer systems and web site management staff, and a translator. - 134,089 Local IATTC-sponsored meeting expenses, administrative staff training, vehicle maintenance costs, and travel costs related to attending Commission meetings.

-C Data Collection and Database Management
+C Data Collection and Database